State regulators approve Medinah Temple landlord of proposed temporary Chicago casino

 State regulators are still evaluating Bally’s overall casino proposal, which they submitted in August.
 But regulators gave the OK to entities controlled by the politically connected owner of the Medinah Temple.

-The Gaming Board — which has to sign off on suppliers of everything in the state’s casinos from chips and cards to air conditioning and maintenance systems — gave the OK to Medinah Building LLC, an entity representing the site’s physical structure, and Medinah Holdings LLC, which covers the land it sits on.
+The board — which has to sign off on suppliers of everything in the state’s casinos from chips and cards to air conditioning and maintenance systems — gave the OK to Medinah Building LLC, an entity representing the site’s physical structure, and Medinah Holdings LLC, which covers the land where it sits.

-Both are controlled by Friedman Properties, which has collected nearly $77,000 in rent-related payments since 2019 as the landlord for the offices of Lightfoot’s campaign fund, the Sun-Times previously reported.
+Both are controlled by Friedman Properties, which has collected nearly $77,000 in rent-related payments since 2019 as the landlord for the offices of Lightfoot’s campaign fund, the Sun-Times has reported.

 Friedman Properties’ chairman and CEO is developer Albert Friedman, a longtime client of former Illinois House Speaker Michael Madigan’s law firm, which has appealed the property taxes for many Friedman properties.